-After surgery, your child will go to the Post Anesthesia Care Unit (PACU) and the surgeon will update you on how the surgery went.
+Your child will go to the Postanesthesia Care Unit (PACU) after surgery, and the surgeon will update you on how well the surgery went.
 When you receive a call from the PACU, you may join your child.

-Refer to the following if you have concerns once you and your child get home:
+Please refer to any of the following sections if you have concerns once you and your child get home.

-- Pain.
-If your child is under 4 years of age, administer regular children's Tylenol as directed.
-Children older than 4 may be sent home with a prescription for Tylenol with Codeine.
+Pain.
+If your child is under 4 years of age, give regular children's Tylenol as directed for pain.
+Children older than 4 years may go home with a prescription for Oxycodone.

-- Diet.
-Once your child is home, he or she will be on a regular diet.
-There are some restrictions immediately following surgery, but since your child will be spending several nights with us, we will restrict the diet as needed.
+Diet.
+Once your child is home, they will be on a regular diet.
+There are some restrictions right after surgery, but since your child will be spending several nights with us, we will restrict the diet as needed during that time.

-- Medication.
+Medication.
 No medications are prescribed routinely following hydrocephalus surgery.
-If your child complains of pain at the site of the incision, give Tylenol.
+If your child complains of pain at the site of the incision, give Tylenol as directed.

-- Bathing.
-The wounds should be washed daily with a mild soap or shampoo and rinsed with clear water.
+Bathing.
+Clean the wounds daily with a mild soap or shampoo and rinse with clean water (do not use well water or bath water).
 A shower is fine if your child typically takes showers.
-Do not let the wound soak in water such as a bathtub or swimming pool until the skin is completely healed.
+Do not let the wound soak in water, such as a bath tub or swimming pool, until the skin is completely healed.

-Your child may return to school or daycare three to five days after surgery, depending on how he or she feels.
-Observe your child for signs of hydrocephalus; these would typically be the same symptoms that prompted the surgery.
-(See shunt malfunction for signs of hydrocephalus.)
+Most children return to school or daycare after their sutures are removed, which is done during the follow-up appointment.
+Watch your child for any signs of hydrocephalus; these would typically be the same symptoms that prompted the surgery.
+(See Shunt Malfunction for signs of hydrocephalus.)